davioliva16/create-aquatic-ambitions/README.md

 Made by DaviO
 -----------------------------------------------------------------------------------------------------------------
-This mod requires create 6.0.2 or newer to work correctly JEI is reccommended but not required!
+This mod requires Create 6.0.7 or newer to work correctly JEI is recommended but not required!